Everyone sleeps differently, and that means that there’s no one mattress that will work for everyone.

 If you’re a side sleeper, one of these mattresses might work out perfectly for you.

-The Amerisleep Liberty is a great bed for side sleepers – its plant-based memory foam provides just the right amount of support without being too firm for comfort.
+The Amerisleep AS3 is a great bed for side sleepers – its plant-based memory foam provides just the right amount of support without being too firm for comfort.

 Like many modern memory foam mattresses, the Amerisleep AS3 features a three-layer construction: